Our program is designed for boys ages 11-15 (grades 6-8) and requires one adult facilitator from your community for every 15 boys who participate.

-- No shame. - No need to feel ashamed or make another member feel ashamed.
+- Brotherhood, not competition. - This isn't about being better than others or falling into a hierarchy.
+No need to feel ashamed or make another member feel ashamed.
 It's the quickest way to create anger in others and yourself.

-- Compassion first. - Every interaction should come from a place of remembering our shared human experience.
+- Assume best intentions. - Every interaction should come from a place of remembering our shared human experience.

 - Encourage excellence. - Compassionately push your fellow members to open up, face their problems, and have the courage to grow.

 - Speak your anger; don’t act on it. - If you're angry, it's probably because underneath you're sad, scared or ashamed.
 Talk about that rather than lashing out.

 - Explain your sadness. - Although it's hard, talking this out will lead to growth and a shared bond between those who hear you.

 - What Does Success Look Like To You?

 - Boys in Crisis?
 Stats, Trends, and (Supposedly) Dire Predictions

 - The Big Four: School, Male Friends, Girls, Parents